dcnieho/Titta/TittaMex/README.md

 Usage instructions for using the Titta class are found in [the Titta documentation](../readme.md).

 ### Working on the source
-The enclosed `TittaMex.sln` file is to be opened and built with Visual Studio 2019 (last tested with version 16.6.0).
+The enclosed `TittaMex.sln` file is to be opened and built with Visual Studio 2022 (last tested with version 17.2.3).

 ### Building the mex files
 Run `makeTittaMex.m` to build the mex file.
-To build the 32bit Windows version, use the Visual Studio project.

-For building the 32bit Windows mex file, a 32bit version of matlab must be installed.
-R2015b is the last version supporting 32bit.
+32-bit builds are no longer supported on Windows (they have never been on Linux).
+The last version of Titta/TittaMex supporting 32-bit Matlab is [available here](https://github.com/dcnieho/Titta/releases/tag/last_32bit_version).

 For building the Linux mex file the default gcc version 7.4.0 included with Ubuntu 18.04 was used.
-The mex file also builds with gcc 7.4.0 provided in the mingw64 distribution that comes with Octave 5.1.0.
-The Titta class is currently however not supported on Octave due to bugs in how Octave deals with function handles.
+The mex file also builds with gcc 9.3.0 provided in the mingw64 distribution that comes with Octave 6.3.0.

 ### Required environment variables
 Some environment variables must be set when working on the code or building it from Visual Studio.
 Here are the values i used (at the time of writing):
 - `MATLAB_ROOT`: `C:\Program Files\MATLAB\R2019b`
-- `MATLAB32_ROOT`: `C:\Program Files (x86)\MATLAB\R2015b`
 - `PYTHON_ROOT`: `C:\Program Files\PsychoPy3`

 ### Dependencies